Open-election-system/open-election-backend/README.md

 ## The Aim of the project

-Project is created in order to practise using design patterns in the backend development.
+The project is created in order to practice using design patterns in backend development.

 ## Project setup